Washingtonwei/use-case-style-guide/README.md

 ## 7. Extensions
 An extension describes either an exception of a step in the main success scenario or an alternative success scenario.
   <a name="extensions--syntax"></a><a name="7.1"></a>
-  - [7.1](#extensions--syntax) Use the following wording and sentence structure to describe the handling of use case extensions.
+  - [7.1](#extensions--syntax) Use the following wording and sentence structure to describe the handling of use case extensions:
     - The System alerts the *&lt;Primary Actor&gt;* that an input validation rule is violated and displays the nature and location of the error.
-    - The *&lt;Primary Actor&gt;* corrects the mistake, then returns to step . . . of normal flow.
+    - The *&lt;Primary Actor&gt;* corrects the mistake, then returns to step . . . of the normal flow.
     - The *&lt;Primary Actor&gt;* chooses to terminate the use case.

 **[⬆ back to top](#table-of-contents)**